cardwizard/cardwizard.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: I build software!
-I specialize in distributed systems and security.
+description: I specialize in Distributed Systems and Security.

 profile:
   align: right